boogheta/bluesky-crossposter/README.md

 Version 2 of the crossposter has now been released.
 The new version contains a bunch of new options, along with fixes and restructuring.
 To start using the new version I recommend making a new, separate installation and transferring your settings and database to the new version.

 New functions include:
-- Reposting your own posts (only works on Mastodon unless you pay for a higher level of twitters API)
+- Reposting your own posts (only works on Mastodon unless you pay for a higher level of Twitter's API).
-- Quote posts of other people's posts, with their posts included as a link to Bluesky (can be toggled on/off in settings and automatically skips posts from users whos posts are not public).
+- Quote posts of other people's posts, with their posts included as a link to Bluesky (can be toggled on/off in settings and automatically skips posts from users whose posts are not public).
 - Username handling allows you to either skip posts where you mention another Bluesky user, or cleanup of username so that they are not interpreted as users after being crossposted.
 - Limiting posts per hour, either skipping posts that go over the posts per hour limit, or sending them at a later time.